Which Business is Best to Start in India?

 3. Funding and Investment Hurdles

-⚠ Solution: Explore venture capital, crowdfunding, and government startup funds.
+Solution: Explore multiple sources like venture capital, angel investors, crowdfunding, and government startup schemes to secure capital.

 Government Support for Entrepreneurs